0xhanyuu/0xhanyuu/README.md

 ### - current projects -

-[**rfs**](https://github.com/0xhanyuu/basic_filesystem) - a rudimentary pseudo-filesystem for the use of learning the low-level functionalities of a filesystem
+[**rfs**](https://github.com/0xhanyuu/basic_filesystem) - A rudimentary pseudo-filesystem for the use of learning the low-level functionalities of a filesystem.

-[**gentoo-install-utiliies**](https://github.com/0xhanyuu/gentoo-install-utilities) - a set of utilities designed to improve the Gentoo Linux installation experience
+[**gentoo-install-utiliies**](https://github.com/0xhanyuu/gentoo-install-utilities) - A set of utilities designed to improve the Gentoo Linux installation experience.

-[**hykernel**](https://github.com/0xhanyuu/hykernel) - kernel utility for arch-based linux distributions
+[**hykernel**](https://github.com/0xhanyuu/hykernel) - Kernel symlink utility for Arch-based Linux distributions.

 ### - skills -